aileron-gateway/aileron-gateway.github.io/content/community/contributing/aileron-gateway.md

 This page describes how to get started with developing the [AILERON Gateway](https://github.com/aileron-gateway/aileron-gateway).

-This image is the overview of the steps to build and run the AILERON Gateway.

-It requires:
+Required tools are:

 - [Go](https://go.dev/)
 - [protoc - Protocol Buffer](https://protobuf.dev/)
 - [GNU make](https://www.gnu.org/software/make/) (Optional but recommended)

+This image shows the overview of to build and run the AILERON Gateway.

 ```mermaid
 stateDiagram-v2